gallettilance/gallettilance.github.io/README.md

 ## Worksheets

 Every lecture is accompanied with a worksheet.
 You may submit them up to 24h after the lecture.
 Worksheets are not mandatory but will contribute to extra credit.
+To receive credit, you need to reasonably complete them reasonably well.
+There will be no partial credit for worksheets.
+These are meant to help you develop practical skills learned in class.

 ## Grading